12-lead ECG analysis programs are not created equal

 - Provides pediatric interpretive analysis for paediatric patients down to newborns

 Learn more about assessing accuracy of interpretive ECG analysis programs, and review 12-lead examples demonstrating clinical advantages of using the Glasgow ECG program.read the clinical overview

 Study: High sensitivity for LIFEPAK 15 monitor/defibrillator STEMI detection algorithm

 Bosson N, Sanko S, Stickney R, et al. Causes of prehospital misinterpretations of ST elevation myocardial infarction.
 Only 1.6% out of 45,000 ECGs were classified as STEMI false positives.
 Read summary.

 Study: Benefits of integrating the prehospital 12-lead ECG into regional STEMI networks

 Rokos IC, French WJ, Koenig WJ, et al. This study evaluates the rate of timely (≤90 minutes) reperfusion with primary percutaneous coronary intervention (PPCI) for STEMI patients in STEMI Regional Center networks across the United States.
 Read clinical summary.

-Quick reference guide: Minimizing ECG artifact
+Quick reference guide: Minimising ECG artifact

 Quick reference guide: ECG lead placement and identifying lead reversal